 - Wear purple (and green if you choose, we always wear just purple)

-- Eat grapes and add in other snacks and appetizers like yummy cheese and bread or crackers or on cucumbers
+- Eat grapes and add in other snacks and appetizers like yummy cheese and bread or crackers or on cucumber slices

-- Drink wine (adults) and grape juice for the kids
+- Drink wine (adults) and grape juice for the kids, either plain or sparkling;)

 - Make a Finnish meal like my Pasty Recipe, another Finnish tradition

 - Make a Finnish treat like Apple and Prune Tarts

 Enjoy Wine with Cheese

 My husband and I enjoy having cheese with wine especially on St. Urho’s Day.
 On this day prior to St. Patick’s Day, we open a bottle of wine and savor it with delicious cheese, bread, and red grapes.

 We are members of The California Wine Club and their wine is so wonderful and sensational.
 This pack in my picture arrived with a Chardonnay and a Zinfandel from Corrick Lane.
 This club offers many different wines from small artisan family-owned California wineries.
 Love that!
 I love supporting a small family-owned business, which was one of the aspects that drew me to joining this wine club.
 They offer different packages and types of wine.
 It is wonderful and convenient to have it delivered right to our house.
 I like this kind of mail delivery!
 So fun!
 Buy The California Wine Club’s International Series for yourself

 On St. Urho’s day, I set up a bowl of red grapes, french bread, and cheddar cheese so my kids can participate in the fun holiday too.
 The kids can wear purple too and participate in the fun.